mattering-press/Hear-Here-Spatial-Practices/essays/monica_brown.md

 We consider a handful of images taken by the building contractors Laing, showing black workers on the cathedral construction site.
 Whilst opening the half empty pages of an embossed book in the cathedral archives, with the names of some of the workers who helped build the cathedral, the task of filling in the gaps of the empty weighted pages, gilded with gold leaf, appears blatantly before us as an open-ended process, bearing the weight of the past in the present.
 Monica closes the podcast with a call for an installation to recognise black and brown people, whose presence is absent and nowhere to be seen.
 A video featuring Monica Brown in the cathedral accompanies this discussion.

+.ve-media gh:mattering-press/Hear-Here-Spatial-Practices/media/POD01_Contractors Book 03-detail.jpg left caption="A detail from one of the pages from John Laing’s ‘Constructor’s Book’"

 # Biography

 .ve-media gh:mattering-press/Hear-Here-Spatial-Practices/media/MB_(3-4)_001.jpeg left width=75%